"Sweep away all monsters and demons."

 16,000 people sign a petition demanding that Portland State University professor, Dr. Bruce Gilley, be fired for his essay, “The Case for Colonialism.”

 In 2016, a white employee at a small bakery called Gibson's near Oberlin College apprehends a black shoplifter.
 Oberlin College students print flyers using campus photocopiers and organize a protest.
 At the protest, students call Gibson's racist.
-The Vice President and Dean of Students at Oberlin attends the protests.
+The Vice President and Dean of Students at Oberlin College attend the protests.

 UCLA students call for the firing of Professor Gordon Klein, who refuses to go easy on black students as they struggle in the wake of the George Floyd murder.
 Klein's dean denounces an email Klein sent to a student and places Klein on leave, indicating that punishment will follow.